7 Essential Customer Retention Metrics for SaaS Startups

 - Monthly recurring revenue and annual recurring net revenue retention

 Visualize each metric through live and easy-to-understand charts that take much of the hard work out of analyzing data so you can focus more on strategy.

-Tracking how many customers stay with your business, their value, and the cost to acquire them are all essential measures of your business’s success.
+Tracking monthly active users, their value, purchase frequency, and the cost to acquire them are all essential measures of your business’s success.
 It just shouldn’t be so difficult to get the job done.

-If you want to learn more about how Mosaic automates the tedious parts of retention analysis so you can focus on bringing strategic insights to your partners, request a personalized demo and see how simple tracking each retention metric can be.
+If you want to learn more about how Mosaic automates the tedious parts of retention analysis and gives you real-time access to sales performance metrics, operational KPIs, and more, so you can focus on bringing strategic insights to your partners, request a personalized demo and see how simple tracking each retention metric can be.